-Create beautiful baby announcements in a jiffy at Tinyprints.com
+Create beautiful baby announcements in a jiffy at Shutterfly/Tiny Prints

-You really, really don’t want your newborn to get sick in the first eight weeks of life.
-Not necessarily because, well, you don’t want her to get sick, but more importantly, because you want to avoid a long/expensive/scary trip to the ER.
+You really, really don’t want your newborn to get sick in the first eight or so weeks of life.
+Not necessarily because, well, you don’t want her to suffer, but more importantly, because you want to avoid a long/expensive/scary trip to the ER.
 In the middle of the COVID-19 pandemic, this feels all the more true.

 Newborns don’t run fevers as quickly or easily as an older child, in general, so seeing a fever in a young infant is a red flag that there could be something more serious going on than, say, a cold virus.

 This is why when your little one (under two months old) has a fever over 100.4 F (38 C) it’s considered an emergency.
 The child needs to be seen right away (usually in the ER), to be tested for more severe infections such as blood infection (sepsis), urinary tract infection, or meningitis.”

 At this age, the standard of care for a fever is a full ‘rule-out-sepsis,’ as we call it in the pediatrics world, even if the child is well-appearing.
 This includes checking blood, urine, and spinal fluid.
 This also includes the dreaded spinal tap, which I know strikes fear in the heart of every parent.

 Thankfully, they are not that technically difficult and certainly not as “dangerous” as most parents imagine they must be.
 I performed a spinal tap just about every ER shift I worked in this age group of infants.

 In addition to sending cultures for bacteria from blood, urine, and spinal fluid, a child under eight weeks with a fever will be admitted to the hospital for 48 hours of intravenous (IV) antibiotics until the cultures are negative for 48 hours.
 In the event that a bacteria grows in the culture, this generally means a longer course of IV antibiotics and longer hospital stay.